 SNC Spends Summer Monitoring Watershed Health

-For many, the summer is a time for holidays, relaxation and downtime; a time to get outdoors and explore the beauty of the local landscapes found across South Nation Conservation’s (SNC) 4,384 square-kilometer jurisdiction in Eastern Ontario.
+For many, the summer is a time for holidays, relaxation, and downtime; a time to get outdoors and explore the beauty of the local landscapes found across South Nation Conservation’s (SNC) 4,441 square-kilometer jurisdiction in Eastern Ontario.

-For SNC, it’s time to take advantage of the warm weather and monitor local streams and waterways to inform watershed health and future stewardship projects.
+For SNC, it’s time to take advantage of the warm weather and monitor local streams and waterways to take a snapshot of watershed health and guide future development and stewardship projects.

-This summer SNC monitored the North Castor River in the City of Ottawa and the Bear Brook Subwatershed, which comprises parts of the rural east end of the City of Ottawa and the municipalities of Clarence-Rockland, Russell, and Nation.
+This summer SNC monitored the waterways and wetlands of the South Bear Brook Subwatershed in the City of Ottawa, which comprises parts of the urban and rural east end of the City of Ottawa.

-The Conservation Authority collected water samples to asses water quality and collected information on fish species and aquatic habitat.
+Staff collected water samples to identify important areas of groundwater input, assessed water quality, and collected information on fish species and aquatic habitat.

-SNC also uses the data to produce annual Subwatershed Report Cards for different regions of its jurisdiction, reporting on surface water and groundwater quality along with forest and wetland cover.
+SNC supports subwatershed planning through the development of catchment studies for selected areas across the jurisdiction.
+Data also contributes to Subwatershed Report Cards, reporting on local surface water and groundwater quality along with forest and wetland cover.

 “We are looking forward to using this year’s monitoring data to make science-based decisions that will protect and enhance the local environment,” added Watson.